 First, track athletes should get running shoes for their stride and gait.
 Meaning, an athlete who overpronates will benefit from a running shoe with stability.

-But because high school (and even some college) athletes are still growing, they tend to be thinner and lighter than adults.
+But because high school (and even some college) athletes are still growing, they tend to be thinner and lighter than older recreational runners.
 That reduces the amount of support they need.

-And since even distance runners won’t be training for events longer than the two-mile, running distances at practices will be relatively short — another reason less support.
+And since even distance runners won’t be training for events longer than a 10k, running distances at practices will be relatively short — another reason less support is needed.

 Put this together, and athletes who moderately overpronate can do well with a guidance or lightweight stability shoe.
 Runners with mild overpronation can probably get away with a neutral shoe.